ervandew/eclim/doc/content/vim/settings.rst

   These are your typical global Vim variables which can be set within your vimrc file.

-Givin these two types, you may be ask, why do we need two?
+Given these two types, you may be ask, why do we need two?
 Or, when a new setting is added, how do you decide which type to make it?

 The reasoning behind having two types is that there are some settings that may